-The conditions under which a student is regarded as early withdrawn in a unit of study are set out in paragraphs (i), (ii) of Rule 11(1)(a).
+The conditions under which a student is regarded as early withdrawn in a unit of study are set out in paragraphs (i), (ii) of Rule 12(1)(a).

-Where a student notifies discontinuance of a first half-year unit on or before 31 March, he or she is regarded as "early withdrawn".
-Where a student notifies discontinuance of a second half-year unit on or before 31 August, he or she is regarded as early withdrawn.
-Where a student notifies discontinuance of a full-year unit on or before 30 April, he or she is regarded as early withdrawn.
+Where a student notifies discontinuance of a first half-year unit on or before the unit census date, 31 March, he or she is regarded as "early withdrawn".
+Where a student notifies discontinuance of a second half-year unit on or before the unit census date, 31 August, he or she is regarded as "early withdrawn".
+Where a student notifies discontinuance of a full-year unit on or before the unit census date, 30 April, he or she is regarded as "early withdrawn".